deepmodeling/dpdispatcher/doc/context.md

 `LazyLocal` directly runs jobs in the local server and local directory.

+Since [`bash -l`](https://www.gnu.org/software/bash/manual/bash.html#Invoking-Bash) is used in the shebang line of the submission scripts, the [login shell startup files](https://www.gnu.org/software/bash/manual/bash.html#Invoking-Bash) will be executed, potentially overriding the current environmental variables.
+Therefore, it's advisable to explicitly set the environmental variables using {dargs:argument}`envs <resources/envs>` or {dargs:argument}`source_list <resources/source_list>`.

 ## Local

 {dargs:argument}`context_type <machine/context_type>`: `Local`

 `Local` runs jobs in the local server, but in a different directory.
 Files will be copied to the remote directory before jobs start and copied back after jobs finish.

+Since [`bash -l`](https://www.gnu.org/software/bash/manual/bash.html#Invoking-Bash) is used in the shebang line of the submission scripts, the [login shell startup files](https://www.gnu.org/software/bash/manual/bash.html#Invoking-Bash) will be executed, potentially overriding the current environmental variables.
+Therefore, it's advisable to explicitly set the environmental variables using {dargs:argument}`envs <resources/envs>` or {dargs:argument}`source_list <resources/source_list>`.

 ## SSH